 Abstract.
-There is an urgent need for the climate community to translate their Riverine flood hazard is the consequence of meteorological drivers, primarily precipitation, hydrological processes and the interaction of floodwaters with the floodplain landscape.
+Riverine flood hazard is the consequence of meteorological drivers, primarily precipitation, hydrological processes and the interaction of floodwaters with the floodplain landscape.
 Modeling this can be particularly challenging because of the multiple steps and differing spatial scales involved in the varying processes.
-As the climate modeling community increases their focus on the risks associated with climate change, it
+As the climate modeling community increases their focus on the risks associated with climate change, it is important to translate the meteorological drivers into relevant hazard

-- 5 is important to translate the meteorological drivers into relevant hazard estimates.
-This is especially important for the climate attribution and climate projection communities as we seek to understand how anthropogenic climate change has, and will, impact our society.
-This can be particularly challenging because there are often multiple specialized steps to model the hazard.
+- 5 estimates.
+This is especially important for the climate attribution and climate projection communities.
 Current climate change assessments of flood risk typically neglect key processes, and instead of explicitly modeling flood inundation, they commonly use precipitation or river flow as proxies for flood hazard.
-This is due to the complexity and - 10 uncertainties of model cascades and the computational cost of flood inundation modeling.
+This is due to the complexity and uncertainties of model cascades and the computational cost of flood inundation modeling.
 Here, we lay out a clear methodology for taking meteorological drivers, e.g., from observations or climate models, through to high-resolution (~90 m) river flooding (fluvial) hazards.
-Thus, this framework is designed to be an accessible, computationally efficient tool using freely available data, to enable greater uptake of this type of modeling.
+Thus, - 10 this framework is designed to be an accessible, computationally efficient tool using freely available data, to enable greater uptake of this type of modeling.

-The meteorological inputs (precipitation and air temperature) are transformed through a series of modeling steps to yield, in

-- 15 turn, surface runoff, river flow, and flood inundation.
+The meteorological inputs (precipitation and air temperature) are transformed through a series of modeling steps to yield, in turn, surface runoff, river flow, and flood inundation.
 We explore uncertainties at different modeling steps.
-The flood inundation estimates can then be directly-related to impacts felt at community and household levels to determine exposure and risks from flood events.
+The flood inundation estimates can then be related to impacts felt at community and household levels to determine exposure and risks from flood

+15 events.
 The approach uses global data-sets and thus can be applied anywhere in the world, but we use the Brahmaputra river in Bangladesh as a case study in order to demonstrate the necessary steps in our hazard framework.
 This framework is designed to be driven by meteorology from observational data-sets or climate model output.
-In this study, only observations are - 20 used to drive the models, so climate changes are not assessed.
+In this study, only observations are used to drive the models, so climate changes are not assessed.
 However, by comparing current and future simulated climates, this framework can also be used to assess impacts of climate change.

-1 Introduction
+20 1 Introduction

 Flooding is a natural phenomena which is a part of the lives of many people around the world.
 Flood waters can be important in depositing nutrients and encouraging plant growth on floodplains (Johnston et al., 1984; Ogden and Thoms, 2002).
-Conversely,

-- 25 they are also hugely damaging, causing thousands of lives lost and billions of dollars of damage (Wallemacq and House, 2018; Guha-Sapir et al., 2016).
+Conversely, they are also hugely damaging, causing thousands of lives lost and billions of dollars of damage (Wallemacq and House, 2018; Guha-Sapir et al., 2016).
 Most inland floods are driven by precipitation events but culminate from the interaction of factors such as soil-moisture, evaporation, river channel routing and floodplain dynamics.
-It is these non-linear interactions which determine the ultimate magnitude and impacts of the resulting flood (Sharma et al., 2018; Grimaldi et al., 2019). hazard (Sharma et al., 2018; Grimaldi et al., 2019).
-The flood impacts are furthermore the result of the exposure and vulnerability of - 30 populations.
+It is these non-linear interactions which determine the ultimate magnitude of the resulting flood hazard (Sharma et al., 2018; Grimaldi et al., 2019).
+The flood impacts are furthermore the result of the exposure and vulnerability of populations.